Hear ye, hear ye!

 That means preventing hearing damage is critical before it’s too late.

-We “hear” when specialized hair cells in our middle ear convert sound waves into electrical signals and send them to our brain.
+We hear when specialized hair cells in our middle ear convert sound waves into electrical signals and send them to our brain.
 Sounds that are too loud cause these hair cells to become overstimulated and die.
-The longer our exposure, and/or the greater the noise, the more hair cells are killed off.
-As the number of living hair cells decreases, so does our ability to hear.
+The longer the exposure and/or the greater the noise, the more hair cells that die.
+As the number of living hair cells decreases, so does the ability to hear.